shuggiefisher/jekyll-now/_posts/2019-1-26-machine-learning-with-openstreetmap-tiles.md.md

 This gives us:
 - **Input X**: an RGB bitmap representation of the OpenStreetMap tile
 - **Target Y**: an estimated population of the tile

+To re-iterate, **the only information used by the network to predict the population are the RGB values of the OpenStreetMap tiles**.

 For this experiment I generated a dataset for California tiles and tracts, but the same process can be done for every US state.